The 10 most insane college dorm room transformations on Instagram

 5. A Texas Tech University dorm room that doubles as a lounge

 Those tiny twin beds can double as couch-like lounges when pushed against the wall and loaded with pillows.
-This room created even more storage by doubling storage cubes as a headboard and adding some color with wallpaper.
+This room created even more storage by doubling storage cubes as a headboard and added some color with wallpaper.

 How to get this look for less: